-Born on July 4, 1927, in New York City, Neil Simon began writing comedy for some of radio and television's top talents in the 1940s.
+Neil Simon began his career writing comedy for some of radio and television's top talents in the 1940s.
 Turning to the stage, he enjoyed his first major hit with Barefoot in the Park in 1963, and later scored Tony Awards for The Odd Couple (1965), Biloxi Blues (1985) and Lost in Yonkers (1991).
 Simon also became a successful screenwriter, earning acclaim for both original and adapted works.
 In addition to his numerous Tony and Academy Award nominations, Simon in 1983 became the first living playwright to have a Broadway theater named in his honor.
 He passed away on August 26, 2018, due to complications of pneumonia.

 Marvin Neil Simon was born on July 4, 1927, in the Bronx.
 (Some sources state he was born in Manhattan.)
 He grew up in the Washington Heights neighborhood of Manhattan, where he lived with his parents, Irving and Mamie, and his older brother, Danny.
 His parents had a tumultuous marriage, with Irving often leaving the family for months at a time.
 As a result, Simon took refuge in the movies as a child, finding particular solace and delight in comedies.

 After graduating from DeWitt Clinton High School in the Bronx, Simon briefly attended New York University before signing up for the Army Air Force Reserve.
 He was sent to Lowry Field Base in Colorado, where he served as a sports editor for its newspaper, the Rev-Meter, and took classes at the University of Denver, until his discharge in 1946.